 The processing plant at Turmalina is onsite, and the C-zone portal is within 200 metres of the crusher.
 The plant begins with primary and secondary crushing that feeds a crushed ore bin.
 The ore bin can feed any of the three ball mill circuits.
 The total grinding capacity is 3,000 tonnes per day.
 The plant currently operates only Mill #3, supplemented by Mill #1 when needed, which can easily handle current and expected mined tonnage rates.
 The ball mills provide ground ore to the carbon-in-pulp ("CIP") circuit.
-Recoveries in 2022 were 87%.
+Recoveries in Q1 2023 were 84%, impacted by lower recovery in some lenses mined in the C Orebody.
 The plant operations continue working toward ongoing improvements to stabilize operations, focusing on cost reductions at the optimal possible rate.
 Tails are sent to a filtration system from which they can be provided to the paste plant for backfill, or to a dry stack area.
 As of Q4 2021, all tailings produced by the plant are being filtered and stacked in the dry stack facility already available in Turmalina.